Fano 3-folds and double covers by half elephants: Proof of Main Theorem: Type II unprojections

 For Type II$_2$ unprojections, there will be three new unprojection variables: indeed, the codimension increases by 3.
 We call them $s_1,s_2,s_3$, and they have weights $5,6,7$ respectively.
-Finding the equations for $X$ consists in finding the linear and quadratic relations between the unprojection variables $s_1,s_2,s_3$ (cf \cite[Subsection 2.2 and Lemma 2.5]{PapadakisTypeII}).
+Finding the equations for $X$ consists in finding the linear and quadratic relations between the unprojection variables $s_1,s_2,s_3$ (in the spirit of \cite[Subsection 2.2 and Lemma 2.5]{PapadakisTypeII}).

 Consider the polynomial ring $R$ generated by the coordinates of $\Proj^4(1,3^2,4,5)$, the monomials $p_1 \coloneqq -a^2$, $p_2 \coloneqq c$, and the polynomials $A_i$ (cf \cite[Definition of $\mathcal{O}_{amb}$]{PapadakisTypeII}).
 The equations of $X$ are retrieved by looking at the resolution of $R/\langle F=0 \rangle$, and they consist in sums and products of the coordinates of $\Proj^4(1,3^2,4,5)$, the monomials $p_1 \coloneqq -a^2$, $p_2 \coloneqq c$, and the polynomials $A_i$.
 Thus, $x$ still retains its property of appearing only with even powers, and $X$ is defined by 9 equations invariant under $\gamma$.
 So, we can quotient $X$ by the action $\gamma$, and obtain $\tilde{X}$ analogously to Section \ref{double covers}.
 This constructs \#39607.